SEO Strategy plan for a new website

 Setup Google Analytics & Google Search Console

 Google Analytics & Search Console allow you to see which keywords are bringing traffic to your website and your average ranking for those keywords.
+Both are powerful tools for understanding who your visitors are, where they are coming from and which pages they visit.

 Each social media channel offers the ability to send traffic directly to your site using a range of methods such as: